Cabin Fever: Patient Zero: Plot

 The bunker turns out to be connected to Dr. Edwards’ laboratory.
-Josh reunites with Mark and Dobs and they find the researchers.
+Josh reunites with Marcus and Dobbs and they find the researchers.
 After formulating a plan for extraction, Bridgett and Josh split off to gather Penny and wait for the boat on the beach.
-Dobs and Edwards also go on their own while Porter, Camila, and Marcus initiate the laboratory's self-destruct sequence.
+Dobbs and Edwards also go on their own while Porter, Camila, and Marcus initiate the laboratory's self-destruct sequence.

 Bridgett kills Josh and makes for the beach.
 Penny sees Bridgett trying to steal the dinghy and the two infected women fight to the death, dismembering each other in the process.
-Penny successfully kills Bridgett, but succumbs to her illness and dies on the shore.
-Edwards also manages to kill Dobs and escape to the beach with a rifle.
+Penny kills Bridgett, but succumbs to her illness and dies on the shore.
+Edwards also manages to kill Dobbs and escape to the beach with a rifle.

-After rigging the lab to explode, Porter, Camila, and Marcus discover Dobs’ body and confront Dr. Edwards.
-Edwards prepares to shoot Marcus, but Porter produces a handgun of his own and kills Edwards after Camila tells Porter his wife has been dead the entire time and Edwards has been lying to him.
+After rigging the lab to explode, Porter, Camila, and Marcus discover Dobbs’ body and confront Dr. Edwards, who prepares to shoot Marcus.
+Porter, having been informed by Camila that his wife has been dead the entire time and Edwards has been lying to him, shoots and kills Edwards.
 Porter, Camila, and Marcus escape when the boat arrives.

 On the boat, Porter gives Camila and Marcus each a bottled water to drink.
 Shortly thereafter, Camila and Marcus hear loud noises.
 They discover that Porter infected their water by injecting his blood into the bottles with a syringe before killing the boat captain and escaping in the dinghy.
 Camila and Marcus begin showing signs of infection.

-Flashbacks reveal that Porter stole a radio from the HAZMAT suit when he assaulted the researcher and used it to impersonate Edwards, leading Josh and the others to the laboratory.
-It is also shown that Porter infected a mouse which is what led to the initial outbreak.
-The movie ends with Porter heading to the mainland and the implication that Porter plans on spreading the infection to the world.
+Flashbacks reveal that it was Porter who lead Josh and the others to the bunker, using a radio he stole from Jorge to impersonate Edwards.
+Porter also infected a mouse, which led to the initial outbreak.
+The film ends with Porter heading to the mainland and the implication that he plans to spread the infection to the world.